paritytech/license-scanner/README.md

 ├── Cargo.toml
 ```

-After scanning that directory with `yarn run main -- scan /directory`, a
+After scanning that directory with `yarn start -- scan /directory`, a
 `db.json` file will be created in the root of this repository with the following
 structure: